myungjinsim/toktok/README.md

 # toktok
-Simple messenger style memo app
+Hello this is Simple messenger style memo app
-Hello